grahamgilbert/crypt/README.md

 ## Building from source

-You will need to configure Xcode to sign the bundle before building.
+You will need to configure Xcode 9.3 (requires 10.13 or later) to sign the bundle before building.
 Instructions for this are out of the scope of this readme, and [are available on Apple's site](https://developer.apple.com/support/code-signing/).

 * Install [The Luggage](https://github.com/unixorn/luggage)
 * ``cd Package``